tkm-n/semantic_segmentation_evaluation/README.md

 # Semantic Segmentation Metrics

-This is a evaluation metrics package for semantic segmentation, including confusion matrix calculation, pixel accuracy, mean IoU, etc.
+This is an evaluation metrics package for semantic segmentation, including confusion matrix calculation, pixel accuracy, mean IoU, etc.

 ## Usage
 ### for single image